 The link between transparency and engagement

-80% of employees worldwide are disengaged at work, according to Gallup's 2021 State of the Global Workplace report.
+Gallup reports that 80% of employees worldwide are disengaged at work.
 Gallup's past findings have shown engagement to be slowly but steadily climbing over time.
 This has so many people worked up because it's the first drop in engagement Gallup have recorded in twelve years!